 Reasons People Change Careers

-There’s a host of reasons why people of all ages change careers.
+There are a number of reasons why people of all ages change careers.
 Glassdoor, a leader in workforce transparency, found seven of the most common reasons.
 These include:

 - Mismatched expectations